apple-fritter/jetsam/README.md

 # Jetsam

 Jetsam is a tool designed to sanitize IRC logs stored in the [Driftwood](https://github.com/apple-fritter/driftwood) format.
 It helps identify and flag lines in the log files that contain potentially sensitive or inappropriate content for further review or moderation.
-Jetsam meant to pair closely with [flotsam](https://github.com/apple-fritter/flotsam), which aggregates a per-user metric of flagged contributions.
+Jetsam is meant to pair closely with [flotsam](https://github.com/apple-fritter/flotsam), which aggregates a per-user metric of flagged contributions.

 ## Features